5 Music Skills With Their Mental Health Benefits

 Apart from inducing dopamine and serotonin, people who regularly listen to music while driving or doing other activities are more likely to feel energetic, lively and in good spirits.
 Therefore, music therapy is employed to cure depression, since it targets the hormones.

 3- Reduces chronic pain.
-Good relaxing music can be a great way to distract patients going into surgery or suffering from acute chronic pain.
+Good relaxing music can be a great way to distract patients from going into surgery or suffering from acute chronic pain.
 Studies suggest that listening to music listening helps control pain.

 4- Helps you sleep better.
 Research by the National Library of Medicine shows that listening to music is therapy for the mind as it helps to relax, and consequently improves sleep.
 This exercise is better with classical music.
 So, tune yourself to Bach, Mozart or Beethoven the next time insomnia strikes.